AudioBible/KJV/README.md

 # 100% YOU'LL BE OFFENDED BY THIS IF YOU'RE WORLDLY!

+# THE TRUTH ALWAYS OFFENDS PEOPLE!
+CAN YOU HANDLE THE TRUTH?

 Will you be celebrating the Anti-Christ this Christmas?
 Worshipping "another spirit"?
 I know I won't be!
 If you are, then have fun!

 # audiobible find conspiracy